Yuval Freilich: 2016–present; European champion

 In February 2016 he won a Men's Épée bronze medal at the Peter Bakonyi World Cup in Vancouver, Canada, in a competition with 192 fencers.

-In May 2018, he won a silver medal in individual men's epee at the Coppa Citta di Lugano in Lugano, Switzerland.
+In May 2018, he won a silver medal in individual men's épée at the Coppa Citta di Lugano in Lugano, Switzerland.

 On June 18, 2019, Freilich won Israel's first European fencing title in the men's individual épée tournament at the 2019 European Fencing Championships in Düsseldorf, Germany.
 Israel's first European medal had been won by Noam Mills, who won a women's individual épée bronze medal in Leipzig, Germany, in 2010.

 In May 2020, he said that due to the impact of the COVID-19 pandemic in Israel which prevented him from fencing, he put more effort into physical preparation and mental training.
-He turned his garden into his own private gym, and trained twice a day, including exercises such as yoga and meditation that he wouldn’t usually do during the regular season.
+He turned his garden into his own private gym, and trained twice a day, including exercises such as yoga and meditation that he wouldn't usually do during the regular season.

 On June 22, 2022, he won the épée team silver medal with Israel at the 2022 European Fencing Championships in Antalya, Turkey.

-In January 2024, Freilich won the gold medal at the 2024 Epee Grand Prix event in Doha, Qatar, in an event with 276 fencers.
+In January 2024, Freilich won the gold medal at the 2024 Épée Grand Prix event in Doha, Qatar, in an event with 276 fencers.
 He did so in the Arab country that does not have diplomatic ties with Israel, while wearing a fencing uniform with an Israeli flag.
 He was the first Israeli to win a fencing Grand Prix.
 After he won, the Israeli national anthem was played during the podium ceremony.
-At the time, he was ranked #8 in the world in men's epee.
+At the time, he was ranked #8 in the world in men's épée.

 2024 Paris Olympics

 Freilich represented Israel at the 2024 Paris Olympics in Men's épée, and came in 19th after being eliminated by former European champion Andrea Santarelli of Italy.
-He was the first Israeli man to qualify in epee for an Olympics.
+He was the first Israeli man to qualify in épée for an Olympics.